 Is Walt Disney frozen?
 Does he reside at Disneyland beneath the “Pirates of the Caribbean” awaiting a new life?

 This legend, believed or half-believed by many people, is not true, according to several authoritative investigators, including Barbara and David Mikkelson, who thoroughly probe urban legends and historical rumors at Snopes.com.
 The evidence shows that Disney was cremated after his death on December 15, 1966, at the age of 65, and that his ashes were interred at Forest Lawn Memorial Park in Glendale, California.
 One key proof is the death certificate, a legally-binding document for which signees take personal responsibility.

 The legend persists, of course.
 It’s much too juicy to succumb to mere facts.

 Disney was supposedly frozen by experts in cryonics, the “science” of entombing dead humans in a low-temperature state with the hope of reviving them.
 The field began getting public attention in 1964 with publication of “The Prospect of Immortality” by Robert C.W.
 Ettinger.
 The book is an amazing expression of American technological hubris, which, in 1964, was at flood tide.
 The book includes Ettinger’s admission, “I had and have, no credentials worth mentioning….”
-(In terms of popular culture, the apotheosis of American technological hubris came with “The Man From UNCLE,” a huge TV hit, which debuted on September 22, 1964, a weekly ode to the ability of flashy high tech gear, plus a dollop of old-fashioned guts, to solve every major geopolitical problem.)
+(In terms of popular culture, an apotheosis of American technological hubris came with “The Man From UNCLE,” a huge TV hit, which debuted on September 22, 1964, a weekly ode to the ability of flashy high tech gear, plus a dollop of old-fashioned guts, to solve big problems.)